tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

   ![set-index](Images/set-index.png)

-* Be sure to drop the extra `Date` column after setting it as the index!
+* Be sure to drop the extra `Date` column after setting it as the index.

   ![drop-column](Images/drop-column.png)

-* Plotting data with datetimes as the index now allows us to see the dates as the x-axis label of the line chart.
+* Plotting data with datetimes as the index allows us to see the dates as the x-axis label of the line chart.

   ![line-chart-with-index](Images/line-chart-with-index.png)